 Google Analytics Removes Service Provider and Network Domain Dimensions

-Early in February 2020, I was doing some GA work for a client and stumbled upon this issue.
+Early in February 2020, I was doing some GA consulting work for a client and stumbled upon this issue.

 For this B2B client, I have RegEx filtering in place to look for customers and prospects who have specific text string patterns in the Service Provider and Network Domain dimensions.